rajshahuk/clj-mu/README.md

           :path "/" ;; optional value - defaults to "/"
           :secure? true ;; optional defaults to false :http-only? true ;; defaults to false
-        }
+          :max-age 100 ;; optional value - if none supplied this is a session cookie }
     }
 }